-After a heart attack or heart surgery, your risk of death is reduced by about 25 percent if you participate in cardiac rehabilitation.
+If you have a history of cardiovascular disease, cardiac rehabilitation can help you make lifestyle changes that may improve your health and reduce the risk of future problems.
+In fact, after a heart attack or heart surgery, your risk of death is reduced by approximately 25 percent if you participate in cardiac rehabilitation.

 Medicare and personal insurance may cover all or part of the cost of your cardiac rehabilitation.
 We recommend you find out what will be covered by your individual plan.